 To better understand the importance of brand purpose to US companies' competitiveness, Accenture Strategy examined the beliefs and expectations of 5,000+ urban consumers in 11 US cities.

-Click on a pin to see insights by city:
+Click on a pin to see a city-specific infographic:

 Who does your brand belong to?